adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-single-page-applications.md

 ## Navigation and data loss

 Browsers normally provide the *beforeunload* event which allows the application to warn against losing unsaved changes.
-The application will need to provide this functionality, before any routing takes place.
+The application router will need to provide a hook to repicate this functionality.

 ## Search engine optimisation

-Some SPAs don't require SEO.
-For those that do, whilst there are solutions, they aren't simple [[3](#ref3)].
+Some SPAs don't require SEO, but for those that do, the solutions aren't straightforward [[3](#ref3)].

 ## Navigation and loading CSS &amp; JS

 If an SPA grows to a significant size, loading the entire application on page load may be detrimental to the experience because it's akin to loading all pages of a website when only the home page was requested.

-Unfortunately, this leads to the requirement to load CSS and JS for certain pages.
+Unfortunately, this leads to attempting to load CSS and JS for certain pages.
 Script loading is notoriously difficult and contains unreliable hacks [[4](#ref4)].
 This can be fatal to the reliability of the application.
-Reliability should obviously be valued highly.

 ## Summary

 SPAs are meant to provide a better experience.
 It is therefore ironic that SPAs require significantly more development effort, with a result that is detrimental to the user experience.
 Javascript is never going to do it better than the browser!
-Websites can still have rich-user interfaces without cramming the entire site into one document.
+Websites can still have Rich User Interfaces without cramming the entire site into one document.

-Furthermore, it is interesting to note that sites, such as Twitter [[5](#ref5)] and Lifehacker [[6](#ref6)], realised the SPA architecture was a mistake and have since reverted their architectures.
+Furthermore, it is interesting to note that sites such as Twitter [[5](#ref5)] and Lifehacker [[6](#ref6)] realised the SPA architecture was a mistake and have since reverted their architectures.
 The issues described in this article are self-induced.
 Remember, **avoiding the SPA architecture avoids the issues**.

 <p class="callout">For the fun, sarcastic and non-technical version of this article please read <a href="https://tommorris.org/posts/2547">Introducing awfulness.js by Tom Morris</a></p>